Chad Magendanz: Political career

 Magendanz was appointed to the Issaquah School Board in 2008, and elected to that position in 2009.
 He served as the school board legislative representative from 2009 to 2010 and was elected president from 2011 to 2012.
 He was sworn into the Washington House of Representatives in 2013, representing the 5th district, a position he held until 2017.
 In 2016, Magendanz ran for a seat in the Washington State Senate and lost the race to the incumbent, Mark Mullet.

-In 2018, he was defeated by Democrat Bill Ramos in the race for the State House.
+In 2018, he was defeated by Democrat Bill Ramos in the race for State House Position 1.
+In 2022, Magendanz challenged incumbent Lisa Callan for House District 5-Position 2 but was again defeated.
+In 2024, he ran for the State Senate seat in District 5 but lost to Ramos.

 On May 6, 2025, Magendanz entered the race against Democrat Victoria Hunt to fill the vacant seat left by Bill Ramos after Ramos's death in April.
 Hunt was appointed to the seat on June 3, 2025.
 She and Magendanz ran in the November general election for the full term.

-In November 2025, Magendanz was defeated by Hunt in the general election for the 5th legislative district.
+In November 2025, Magendanz was defeated by Hunt in the general election.

+Magendanz was endorsed by The Seattle Times in 2012, 2014, 2018, 2022, 2024 and 2025.
+He consistently maintained an "Outstanding" rating from the Municipal League of King County.